Jimzical/PES-Atttendence-Checker/README.md

 - Added Error Handling for Wrong Username and Password
 - Added Error Handling for Internet Connection
 - Added Timeout Limit for the Webpage to Load

+## Planned Updates

+ - Add Support for other Browsers as well
+ - Add a Icon
+ - Maybe Convert to a Console Less Pure GUI .exe file